OpenMS/pyopenms-docs/docs/source/pyopenms_in_r.rst

 Installation of pyopenms is a requirement as well and it is necessary to make sure that R is using the same python environment.

-In case this not the case try for example (using miniconda):
+In case R is having trouble to find the correct Python environment, you can set it by hand as in this example (using miniconda, you will have to adjust the file path to your system to make this work):

 .. code-block:: R